AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 ## Pipeline Structure

-The README must document the structure of the pipeline, including:
+The README should document the structure of the pipeline, including:

 1. A list of all capsules used in the pipeline
 2. The purpose of each capsule